BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*4*]

-[*The Old Twirly Whirlies \[552 — Iron Hills Ballistae are designed to shred any arrows that cross the path of their bolts.*]
+[*The Old Twirly Whirlies \[552 â€” Iron Hills Ballistae are designed to shred any arrows that cross the path of their bolts.*]

 [**CREW**]